ShaneGH/DirectTest/README.md

 ## Philosophy

 * Dynamox is productive.
 You write code which explains exactly what you want to do, no more expressions and natural language, just code.
 Simple code.
+* Dynamox is magic!
+Watch properties and methods appear from nowhere.
 * Dynamox is dynamic.
 You mock what you want to mock, you ignore everything else.
+* Dynamox is expressive.
+You have complete power over mocks and functions.
 * Dynamox is fast.
-Very fast.
 Dynamox has a new proxy generation engine which is tuned for mocking only.

 ## Examples